 When enough consistent displacements accumulate in a region (5+ by default), the reflex engine fires cached responses with conformal confidence bounds.
 Familiar patterns bypass the LLM entirely and replay from geometric cache in microseconds.

 Named ellipsoidal regions in embedding space define semantic boundaries using signed distance field math.
-Union is min(a,b), intersection is max(a,b), subtraction is max(a,−b) — arbitrarily complex semantic filters from trivial operations.
+Union is min(a,b), intersection is max(a,b), subtraction is max(a,−b).
+Arbitrarily complex semantic filters from trivial operations.
 The gradient gives a free "direction to nearest boundary" vector.

 Dense SDF regions deflect nearby queries toward them, like light bending around a galaxy.
-Implemented with the Barnes-Hut tree — the same O(n log n) algorithm used for galactic N-body simulation.
+Implemented with the Barnes-Hut tree.
+The same O(n log n) algorithm used for galactic N-body simulation.
 Frequently-used vectors exert more pull over time.

 Circular convolution stores multiple key-value pairs